-COPD is a common, chronic, progressive, and life-threatening respiratory disease without a cure.
-It damages the airways and lungs, leading to debilitating breathlessness, hospitalizations, and death.
+COPD is a common, progressive, life-threatening respiratory disease without a cure.
+It causes loss of lung function, leading to debilitating breathlessness, hospitalizations, and death.
 COPD has a major impact on everyday life.
 Patients struggle with basic activities such as getting out of bed, showering, eating, and walking.
-Worldwide, COPD affects approximately 384 million people and is the third leading cause of death, according to the World Health Organization.
+Worldwide, COPD affects approximately 384 million people and is the third leading cause of death, according to the Global Initiative for Chronic Obstructive Lung Disease.

-The goal of COPD pharmacological therapy is to improve patients' quality of life by reducing symptoms, decreasing the quantity and severity of exacerbations (often an escalation of symptoms) and to improve patients' ability to function (GOLD 2021).
+The goal of COPD pharmacological therapy is to improve patients' quality of life by reducing symptoms, decreasing the quantity and severity of exacerbations (often an escalation of symptoms) and to improve patients' ability to function.

-For approximately 40 years, the treatment of COPD has been dominated by three classes of inhaled therapies approved for use by the FDA and the European Medicines Agency ("EMA"): anti-muscarinics, beta-agonists and inhaled corticosteroids ("ICSs").
+For approximately 40 years, the treatment of COPD has been dominated by three classes of inhaled therapies approved for use by the FDA and the European Commission based on the European Medicines Agency's ("EMA") opinion: anti-muscarinics, beta-agonists and inhaled corticosteroids ("ICSs").
 COPD patients are frequently treated with bronchodilators, including long-acting anti-muscarinics ("LAMAs") and long-acting beta-agonists ("LABAs"), to relieve airway constriction and make it easier to breathe.
 In addition, patients at risk for exacerbations may be prescribed ICSs to prevent them.

 Certain COPD patients are treated with the oral PDE4 inhibitor, roflumilast (Daliresp®), which has demonstrated a reduction in exacerbation risk in patients with severe chronic bronchitis.
-However, oral PDE4 therapy results in systemic exposure which has been associated with unfavorable gastrointestinal side-effects such as nausea, emesis, diarrhea, abdominal pain, loss of appetite and weight loss.
+However, oral PDE4 therapy results in systemic exposure, which has been associated with unfavorable gastrointestinal side-effects such as nausea, emesis, diarrhea, abdominal pain, loss of appetite and weight loss.